Acer1968/pyFoot/README.md

 # pyFoot
-A python football manager based in on the concepts from xlFooty.
+A python football manager based on the concepts from xlFooty.

 ### SQL Tables and Fields